keirthana/anbox-cloud-docs/reference/cmd-ref/amc-command-reference/config.md

 ---
 # `config`

 The `config` command helps manage the global configuration for the Anbox Management Service (AMS).
-See [AMS configuration](https://discourse.ubuntu.com/t/20872) for a list of available configuration items.
+See {ref}`ref-ams-configuration` for a list of available configuration items.

     amc config <subcommand>